How do I market myself as a coach?

 Most coaches fail in their attempt to create a thriving coaching business because they can’t answer these questions.

 I’m a big Stephen Covey fan.
 And Stephen says that you should always start with the end in mind.

 All roads in your marketing must lead to Rome.

 Rome is a place in Italy.
 Isn’t it?
 What’s Rome got to do with marketing for coaches?

 Rome is the end goal in the decision-making process.

 If you’re a coach, then it’s likely that your goal is to get somebody into a conversation.

-I hear it so many times, ‘If I can just have that conversation, most of them become clients.
+I hear it so many times, ‘If I can just have that conversation, most of them become coaching clients.
 My problem is getting to that conversation.
-Once I’ve got the conversation, I convert so many because we create, we connect, you know, I can help.’
+Once I’ve got the conversation, I convert so many into new business because we create, we connect, you know, I can help.’